aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 6 - Sound the Alarm Detection and Response/Module - 4 README.md

-# Cybersecurity – Detection & Response
+# Threat, Incident Detection, and Response in Cybersecurity

+---

 ## NIST Incident Response Lifecycle
 **1: What is the NIST Incident Response Lifecycle and what are its phases?**